 - Windows backup – okay, but is also vulnerable to attack when connected to the Windows PC.
 You should also lookup “Previous Versions”, it has to be configured for Windows 7, but is already on for Windows 8 and 10.

 - Dropbox – give it a try, potentially vulnerable on free accounts as they don’t guarantee a 90 day storage policy for changed/deleted files.

-- Crash plan – this is an interesting solution.
-They sell online storage space, but you can also team up with people you trust to offer storage space to each other for their encrypted backups, saving you $$ by just using some of that 800GB free on your sister’s hard drive.
-Or do both.
+- Crash plan – They sell online storage space.
+You can also team up with people you trust to offer storage space to each other for encrypted backups.
+You save $$ by just using some of that 800GB free on your sister’s hard drive.

 If you enjoyed this article, be sure to read the article that kicked things off, Everyday Computer Security for Everyday Computer People – Part 1.